vsrinivas/fuchsia/docs/syscalls/cprng_draw.md

 ## ERRORS

-**ERR_INVALID_ARGS** *len* is too large, or *buffer* or *actual* is not a valid user space pointer.
+**ERR_INVALID_ARGS** *len* is too large, or *buffer* or *actual* is not a valid userspace pointer.

 ## NOTES